0xfbad/ctfd-challenge-container-plugin/README.md

 docker context create server2 --docker "host=ssh://user@server2.example.com"
 ```

-Then add them through the admin dashboard at `/containers/admin/contexts`, each context needs a name matching what you created above, a public hostname (what users see in connection strings, required), an optional SSH hostname (connection target, leave blank for local contexts), and a weight for load balancing
+Then import them from the admin config page at `/admin/config` under the Challenge Containers section, click "Import Contexts" and the plugin scans for contexts on the host, shows reachability, and lets you set a public hostname before importing.
+Weight and enabled can be changed after

 For single-server deployments you don't need to configure anything.
 On first boot with an empty contexts table the plugin checks if the local Docker socket at `/var/run/docker.sock` is reachable, and if so creates a `local` context automatically using the machine's hostname as the public address.
 If you delete it and restart CTFd it comes back

 ### Pre-pulling images

 Images need to be on the Docker host before a challenge can use them.
-The admin settings page has a pre-pull section where you type an image name and hit Pull, it sends the pull to all configured contexts and shows you the result per host
+The config page has an Image Availability section that shows a matrix of which challenge images exist on which contexts, with pull buttons for anything missing

-You can also do this via the API if you want to script it
+You can also bulk-pull via the API

 ```bash
 curl -X POST /containers/api/pull \